mehdimunim/Evolution-of-parasitic-viral-strains/README.md

 # Evolution-of-parasitic-viral-strains
 Simulations done for the English Tiny Thesis.
-Mainly inspired from *The Equation of Life* by Martin Nowak.
+Mainly inspired from *The Equations of Life* by Martin Nowak.

 ## Presentation